crdx/mission/README.md

 ## Features

-- Both built in (written in Go) tasks or external scripts/binaries.
+- Built in (written in Go) tasks or external scripts or binaries.
 - Scheduled tasks to run as part of a system cronjob, as well as manually.
 - Post-tasks to be run after commit and chown operations are complete.
 (Useful for when filesystem backups need to run after cloud backups.)
 - Multiple types of storage directory (sync, local, ...).